IonAlberdi/discovery-multi/README.md

 #Discovery-Multi

-In this folder you will find the mechanism to propagate the Discovery features across different devices on top of the Aplication Context developed for [MediaScape project](http://mediascapeproject.eu/).
+In this folder you will find the Discovery For Agent Context.
+It means mechanism to propagate the Discovery features across different devices on top of the Aplication Context developed for [MediaScape project](http://mediascapeproject.eu/).

 ## Navigation
 [Goals][] | [Structure][] | [Authors][] | [License][]